ESCOMP/CTSM/doc/source/tech_note/Hydrology/CLM50_Tech_Note_Hydrology.rst

-:math:`q_{h2osfc}`  is runoff from surface water storage (section :numref:`Surface Runoff`), :math:`q_{drai}`  is sub-surface drainage (section :numref:`Lateral Sub-surface Runoff`), :math:`q_{rgwl}`  and :math:`q_{snwcp,ice}`  are liquid and solid runoff from glaciers, wetlands, and lakes, and runoff from other surface types due to snow capping (section :numref:`Runoff from glaciers and snow-capped surfaces`) (all in kg m\ :sup:`-2` s\ :sup:`-1`), :math:`N_{levsoi}`  is the number of soil layers (note that hydrology calculations are only done over soil layers 1 to
+:math:`q_{h2osfc}`  is runoff from surface water storage (section :numref:`Surface Runoff`), :math:`q_{drai}`  is sub-surface drainage (section :numref:`Lateral Sub-surface Runoff`), :math:`q_{rgwl}`  and :math:`q_{snwcp,ice}`  are liquid and solid runoff from glaciers and lakes, and runoff from other surface types due to snow capping (section :numref:`Runoff from glaciers and snow-capped surfaces`) (all in kg m\ :sup:`-2` s\ :sup:`-1`), :math:`N_{levsoi}`  is the number of soil layers (note that hydrology calculations are only done over soil layers 1 to